kubevela/kubevela/docs/en/developers/learn-appfile.md

 $ vela up
 ```

-> Interested in the more details of Appfile?
-[Learn Full Schema of Appfile](references/devex/appfile.md)
+Congratulations!
+You have just deployed an app using `Appfile`.

 ## What's Next?

-Congratulations!
-You have just deployed an app using Vela.

-Some tips that you can have more play with your app:
+Play more with your app:
 - [Check Application Logs](./check-logs.md)
 - [Execute Commands in Application Container](./exec-cmd.md)
 - [Access Application via Route](./port-forward.md)